manishemi/manishemi.github.io/_posts/2021-05-28-Deep Convolutional GANs.md

 Deep Convolutional GAN is a kind of [GAN](https://manishemirani.github.io/Generative-Adversarial-Networks/) network, which is using Convolution network in the Discriminator and Convolution transpose network in the Generator.

-# How are the Convolutions network work?
+# How are the Convolution networks work?
 Convolution networks are based on the Convolution layers which have trainable filters.
 These filters(matrices) have a smaller dimension than input data(input matrices), they multiply to input data and create an output that has less dimension of the input matrix.

 |![_config.yml]({{ site.baseurl }}/images/DCGANs/1_ZCjPUFrB6eHPRi4eyP6aaA.gif)|